iysaleh/iysaleh.github.io/about.md

 <h2>Awards</h2>
 <ul class="awards">
-	<li>AMPCS I&T Bonus Team Award - Multimission Ground Systems and Services\nIn recognition of the MMCS Integration and Test Team for completing significant improvements to test procedures and improvements to R8.1 database performance.</li>
-	<li>Voyager Award -  Mission Control Systems Section 3930\n In recognition of setting up the AMPCS end-to-end test infrastructure with industry standards, and leading the R8 Team to use these standards.</li>
+	<li>Voyager Award -  Mission Control Systems Section 3930 - In recognition of setting up the AMPCS end-to-end test infrastructure with industry standards, and leading the R8 Team to use these standards.</li>
-	<li>Multimission Control System Team Award -  Multimission Ground Systems & Services (MGSS)\n Multimission Control System Team Award for recognition of completing I&T of the AMPCS R7.5, MCWS R3.1 & VISTA R3.1 in time for InSight returning to ATLO and M2020 Testbed start.</li>
+	<li>Multimission Control System Team Award -  Multimission Ground Systems & Services (MGSS) - Multimission Control System Team Award for recognition of completing I&T of the AMPCS R7.5, MCWS R3.1 & VISTA R3.1 in time for InSight returning to ATLO and M2020 Testbed start.</li>
-	<li>Discover Award -  Deep Space Network Messaging Service Products Subsystem\n Discovery award In recognition of innovation in applying Automated Test Methodology, resulting in successful delivery of the Messaging Service Products V5.2</li>
+	<li>Discover Award -  Deep Space Network Messaging Service Products Subsystem - Discovery award In recognition of innovation in applying Automated Test Methodology, resulting in successful delivery of the Messaging Service Products V5.2</li>
+	<li>AMPCS I&T Bonus Team Award - Multimission Ground Systems and Services - In recognition of the MMCS Integration and Test Team for completing significant improvements to test procedures and improvements to R8.1 database performance.</li>
-	<li>AMMOS Mission Data Processing and Control System Award -  Multimission Ground Systems & Services (MGSS)\n AMMOS Mission Data Processing and Control System Award for extraordinary dedication and commitment in the development and testing of AMPCS software.</li>
+	<li>AMMOS Mission Data Processing and Control System Award -  Multimission Ground Systems & Services (MGSS) - AMMOS Mission Data Processing and Control System Award for extraordinary dedication and commitment in the development and testing of AMPCS software.</li>
-	<li>AMMOS Mission Data Processing and Control System Award -  Multimission Ground Systems & Services (MGSS)\n AMMOS Mission Data Processing and Control System Award for the over and above effort in migrating AMPCS from AccuRev to GitHub, while meeting M2020 and MGSS commitments.</li>
+	<li>AMMOS Mission Data Processing and Control System Award -  Multimission Ground Systems & Services (MGSS) - AMMOS Mission Data Processing and Control System Award for the over and above effort in migrating AMPCS from AccuRev to GitHub, while meeting M2020 and MGSS commitments.</li>
 </ul>

 <h2>Kitties</h2>

+<h2>Motorcycles</h2>